 Budgies

-Budgies (parakeets) are one of the quietest parrot species, more peaceful than most birds.
+Budgies (American parakeets) are among the quietest parrot species.
 However, that’s not to say they don’t make noise, as they have a wide vocal range.

-As described by The Journal of the Acoustical Society of America, budgerigars have a complex, learned vocal repertoire consisting of short calls produced by males and females.
-Males produce a long, rambling warble song that allows them to bond with females.
+According to The Journal of the Acoustical Society of America, budgerigars have a complex, learned vocal repertoire consisting of short calls produced by males and females.
+Males produce a long warble song that allows them to bond with females.

 While budgies are quiet birds, they talk a lot and produce beautiful sounds that many owners enjoy.